+Paragraph (b):

+The proposed amendment inserts a correction to reflect the new name of the country previously known as Swaziland.

+Paragraph (c):

-- Paragraph (a): The proposed amendment is a correction to reflect the new name of the country previously known as Swaziland. - Paragraph (b): The proposed amendment inserts a definition for Tax Administration Act, 2011, consequential to the proposed amendments to sections 4(3) and 114A of the Act.
+The proposed amendment inserts a definition for Tax Administration Act, 2011, consequential to the proposed amendments to section 4(3) of the Act.

+Paragraphs (a) to (c):

-- Paragraphs (a)-(c): The proposed amendments to sections 4(3) and (3A) provide the authorisation for the sharing of information required to administer carbon offsets and greenhouse gas emissions reporting with the Department of Energy and the Department of Environmental Affairs.
+The proposed amendments to subsections (3) and (3A) provide the authorisation for the sharing of information required to administer carbon offsets and greenhouse gas emissions reporting with the Department of Mineral Resources and Energy and the Department of Environment, Forestry and Fisheries.
 Provision is also made for the sharing of information with authorised dealers in foreign exchange to assist such dealers in the verification of applications for advance foreign exchange payments in respect of goods that are to be imported.
+It is anticipated that the sharing of such information will aid in the verification of legitimate financial flows.

+Paragraph (d):

-It is anticipated that the sharing of such information will aid in the verification of legitimate financial flows. - Paragraph (d): The proposed amendment is aimed at alignment with a similar approach followed in section 69(8)(d) of the Tax Administration
+The proposed amendment is aimed at alignment with a similar approach followed in section 69(8)(d) of the Tax Administration Act, 2011.

-Act, 2011.